importdata/kpop-analysis/README.md

 # Kpop-Analysis

+## Intro
+- As someone who was born and raised in South Korea, I grew up listening to K-pop.
+Over the years, K-pop became a global phenomenon and it still blows my mind how popular it became.
+- So, I thought it would be cool to analyze K-pop using machine learning to explore interesting insights.
+Thank you Chanin (aka.
+Data Professor) for the idea!

 ## Data Collection
 - I had to do a little bit of googling to find the dataset.
 After some searching, I came across this website with an excel file.
 It’s a survey conducted for a study on social media and K-pop which I found very interesting.
 I liked the questions they asked and I also liked that the survey was conducted recently.
 - The dataset contains 240 K-pop fans from all over the world and there were 22 survey questions.